The creative writing process in the digital age

 – ‘Sofortkorrektur regenerated: digital literary writing processes’ – Presentation at Genesis conference, Cracow, June 2019

-– Guest Lecture in a RMA/PhD-course on Computational Literary Studies, University of Amsterdam, Spring 2019
+– Guest lectures – in a RMA/PhD-course on Computational Literary Studies, University of Amsterdam, and at the University of Antwerp’s ‘ Writers at work’ course for Literary Studies.

 The literary work 2.0 – pilot study for my current PhD research (2015-2016)